La’o Hamutuk

 On 16 September 2009 the Council approved a Memorandum of Understanding with Portugal for attribution of a line of credit.
 According to the Government's press release:

-"This line of credit aims to finance the investment projects in Timor-Leste, by involving the acquisition of portuguese goods and services or the participation of portuguese companies (without prejudice of the associated local component).
+"This line of credit aims to finance the investment projects in Timor-Leste, by involving the acquisition of Portuguese goods and services or the participation of Portuguese companies (without prejudice of the associated local component).

 "The areas intended to this Line of Credit will be: construction and rehabilitation of roads and bridges; construction and rehabilitation of physical infrastructures, including Health and Education; construction and rehabilitation of infrastructures of transport and communications; and the production, transportation and distribution of energy and water."